 Don’t be vindictive and don’t demand any more than you are due according to consistently enforced company policy, your employment contract, or by law, except as a negotiating strategy to be sure you get what you are due.
 Unless there is blatant cause, stay away from lawsuits because they take a lot of time, money and exact a huge emotional toll.

-If the most generous terms ever offered are better than the terms proposed in your case, you should draw attention to the precedent and ask for an explanation as to why it should not be honored in your case.
+If the most generous terms ever offered are better than the terms proposed in your case, draw attention to the precedent and ask for an explanation as to why it should not be the same in your case.
 Explain that you don’t want anything special, just what is fair based on past practices.
 For example, if you are a long-term employee given two weeks notice per the firm’s written policy but someone else was given two weeks plus an additional week for every year of service, you have good grounds to ask for similar treatment.